Last updated: May 4, 2022

 How to Apply

-Anyone who meets the minimum qualifications can apply.
-Send a completed county application or resume with a copy of their license (Maryland Board of Professional Counselors or Maryland Board of Social Work Examiners) to: Sheri Streit, Human Resources, 3 Harry S. Truman Parkway, HD #18, Annapolis, MD 21401; fax to 410-222-4392; or email email@example.com.
+Applicants who meet the minimum qualifications can apply.
+Send a completed County application or resume along with personal statement to: Human Resources, 3 Harry S. Truman Parkway, Annapolis, MD 21401, fax to 410-222-4392 or email email@example.com.
 Open until filled.